 You're required to report only for staff with assignment type of codes of “0” Professional - Special Education and “1” Professional - Regular Education, “3” Support - Regular Education, and “4” Support - Special Education.

 You're NOT required to report benefits for subcontracted individuals or staff with assignment type code of: “2” Short-Term Substitute - Extra Curricular Activities.

-For information on valid Position Codes and Area Codes of Assignment combinations, see the 2018-19 Assignment Code Table.
+For information on valid Position Codes and Area Codes of Assignment combinations, see the Assignment Code List.

 In the Enter Aggregate Staff FTE section in WISEstaff, schools/districts can enter FTE collectively per school/district for subcontractors when you are not able to obtain enough information to create WISEids and enter individual data.

 USES: This data element adds information about a particular staff member's workload to his or her reported position and assignment records in WISEstaff.